my-own-lawbook/server/README.md

   - If for issue: `issue-<issue-id>`
 - Do your changes, prefixing the commits with the id of the issue the commit is related to, e.g.:
   `371: Did some changes`
+- State your changes in the `./changelogs/next-changelog.md` (or create if it doesn't exist)
 - Create a pull request

+### Create a release

+If you want to create a release, do the following steps:

+- Merge the `develop` branch into the `main` or `master` branch
+- Rename `./changelogs/next-changelog.md` to `<release-semver>.md` and adjust content if needed
+- Update the `version` field in `./build.gradle.kts` to the semver
+- Trigger the 'release.yml' workflow and enter the semver as the release version